Your Trusted North Alabama Bankruptcy Attorney

 The Law Offices of Joseph G. Pleva offers expert legal advice and services to help guide clients through legal issues that they may encounter surrounding bankruptcy.
-Bankruptcy is difficult, but with the right bankruptcy lawyer in Huntsville, AL, you can get through it and start rebuilding faster.
-Let Joseph G. Pleva be your Huntsville bankruptcy lawyer today and call our office at (256) 617-7115.
+Bankruptcy is difficult, but with the right bankruptcy lawyer in north Alabama, you can get through it and start rebuilding faster.
+Let Joseph G. Pleva be your north Alabama bankruptcy lawyer today and call our office at (256) 617-7115.

 Chapter 13 Bankruptcy

-Chapter 13 Bankruptcy enables individuals who receive a regular income to develop a plan to repay their debts in installments over three to five years.
+Chapter 13 Bankruptcy enables individuals who receive a regular income to develop a plan to repay all of their debts in installments over three to five years, even debts that would not be able to be discharged in Chapter 7.
 A few types of borrowers who may benefit from filing for Chapter 13 bankruptcy are those whose homes or vehicles are at risk of foreclosure or repossession, those with excessive income tax or student loan debt, and anyone owing criminal fines, traffic tickets, or past-due child support.
-Borrowers whose income is too high to file for Chapter 7 may qualify for Chapter 13 bankruptcy.
+Borrowers whose income is too high to get a Chapter 7 discharge can propose a Chapter 13 bankruptcy plan to pay back only what they can afford.

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy gives debtors a fresh start by eliminating many of their debts, including credit card bills, personal loans, medical bills, and wage garnishments.
-Debtors must meet certain income criteria to be eligible for Chapter 7 bankruptcy; those whose income level makes them ineligible may qualify for Chapter 13 bankruptcy instead.
+Chapter 7 bankruptcy gives debtors a fresh start by eliminating many of their debts, including credit card bills, personal loans, medical bills, and certain tax debts.
+Debtors must meet certain income criteria to be eligible for Chapter 7 bankruptcy.
+However, those whose income level makes them ineligible may qualify for relief under Chapter 13 bankruptcy instead.
 Some filers whose income exceeds the state’s median income may be eligible depending on how much “excess” money is left over to repay debts after taking into account their necessary living expenses.

 Call Us Today at (256) 617-7115